ibm-cloud-docs/openwhisk/prep.md

 ### Packaging large Python dependencies in a custom Docker image
 When to use this method:

 Your app requires dependencies that are not included with the base {{site.data.keyword.openwhisk_short}} [Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments).
-You can specify a base {{site.data.keyword.openwhisk_short}} image in your Docker file and also specify the dependencies to install when you build your Docker image.
+You can specify a base {{site.data.keyword.openwhisk_short}} image in your Dockerfile and also specify the dependencies to install when you build your Docker image.
 You can then specify your custom Docker image when you deploy your app in {{site.data.keyword.openwhisk_short}}.
 Note that only public Docker images are supported.

 **Example command**